-Artificial Intelligence (AI) and Machine Learning (ML) are buzzwords that nearly everyone has heard these days.
-But, even those who aren’t familiar with them encounter these new technologies almost every day.
-Research shows that 77% of the devices that we currently use have AI built into them.
+If you’re looking to start a new career in Artificial Intelligence (AI) or Machine Learning (ML), it’s important to stay on top of emerging AI and Machine Learning trends.
+AI and ML are terms that nearly everyone has heard of these days.
+Even those who aren’t familiar with these terms encounter these new technologies almost every day.
+Research shows that 77 percent of the devices that we currently use have AI built into them.
 From a bevy of “smart” devices to Netflix recommendations to products like Amazon’s Alexa and Google Home, AI is the force behind many modern technological comforts that are now part of our day-to-day lives.

-Besides, there are tons of innovative uses for Artificial Intelligence and Machine Learning.
-Think of IBM’s Chef Watson that could create a quintillion possible combinations from just four ingredients.
-Also, AI-powered virtual nurses such as “Molly” and “Angel” are already saving lives and costs, while robots are assisting with everything, from less invasive procedures to open-heart surgery.
+There are numerous innovative uses for Artificial Intelligence and Machine Learning.
+IBM’s Chef Watson, for instance, could create a quintillion possible combinations from just four ingredients.
+Also, AI-powered virtual nurses such as “Molly” and “Angel” are already saving lives and costs, while robots are assisting with various processes, such as less invasive procedures to open-heart surgery.

 With the surge in demand and interest in these technologies, many new trends are emerging in this space.
-If you’re a tech professional or involved with technology in some capacity, it’s exciting to see what’s next in the realm of Artificial Intelligence and Machine Learning.
-So, let’s explore machine learning and AI trends.
+If you’re a tech professional or involved with technology in some capacity, it’s exciting to see what’s next in the realm of Artificial Intelligence and Machine Learning trends.

 1. Increasing Use of AI and Machine Learning

 It has been reported that 52 percent of organizations have acceletered their plans to incorporate AI in some capacity.
 Given the benefits that AI and ML offer in business analysis, risk assessment, R&D, and resulting cost-savings, AI implementation will continue to rise.